nzjc/nzjc.github.io/_posts/2018-04-11-juniper-vmx-trial-and-error.md

 <img loading="lazy" class="alignnone size-full wp-image-221" src="https://i2.wp.com/blog.dical.org/wp-content/uploads/2018/04/topology_vmx.png?resize=681%2C319&#038;ssl=1" alt="" width="681" height="319" srcset="https://i2.wp.com/blog.dical.org/wp-content/uploads/2018/04/topology_vmx.png?w=681&ssl=1 681w, https://i2.wp.com/blog.dical.org/wp-content/uploads/2018/04/topology_vmx.png?resize=300%2C141&ssl=1 300w" sizes="(max-width: 709px) 85vw, (max-width: 909px) 67vw, (max-width: 984px) 61vw, (max-width: 1362px) 45vw, 600px" data-recalc-dims="1" />

 Confusingly for you, my VM1 and VM2 are actually called Bird and Space Host.
-Don&#8217;t ask.
+Don't ask.
 Again, I am using a vSwitch as a cable between VM and VMX, with no physical cabling required.
 The br-ext link connects vCP, vFPC and an external network for management.

 **Lite-mode Vs Performance mode:**

 By default, VMX runs in performance mode.
 I find on ESXi (due to dpdk polling), that performance mode absolutely kills my allocated CPU threads.
 My ESXi reports running around 95% CPU load when a performance mode FPC is sitting _idle_.
 I find this has a major impact on TCP throughput, as well as making the ESXi box hopeless for doing other tasks.
-I am not a kernel expert, so I don&#8217;t really understand the implications of this CPU load..
+I am not a kernel expert, so I don't really understand the implications of this CPU load..
 I will leave it alone.

 The real issue I had with VMX was before I even got off the ground.
 I was using the vFPC with 4 NIC (2 for bridges, 2 for ge- ports).
 By default, I assigned e1000 virtio NICs to the VM.
-This ended with me being stuck in &#8216;Present Absent&#8217;, which is what &#8216;show chassis fpc&#8217; would show me for FPC 0.
-By default, you are in performance mode &#8211; and that doesn&#8217;t like e1000 NICs.
-Change the two &#8220;ge-&#8221; interfaces, in my case vmnic3 and vmnic4 to &#8216;VMXNET3&#8217; and it fires up and starts passing packets.
-This appears to be a bug specific to Junos 17.4R1 &#8211; according to a phone-call I had with JTAC.
+This ended with me being stuck in 'Present Absent', which is what 'show chassis fpc' would show me for FPC 0.
+By default, you are in performance mode - and that doesn't like e1000 NICs.
+Change the two "ge-" interfaces, in my case vmnic3 and vmnic4 to 'VMXNET3' and it fires up and starts passing packets.
+This appears to be a bug specific to Junos 17.4R1 - according to a phone-call I had with JTAC.

 As I have 1Gbit/s licenses for the VMX, lite-mode is fine.